 Q. What is the stockfeed value in the heaps?

 A. Chaff heaps are typically at least 6% protein so are a valuable resource.
-Heaps are grazed in situ by stock over summer meaning much less hand feeding, a major secondary benefit of the Smartcart appreciated by owners.
+Heaps are grazed in situ by stock over summer meaning much less hand feeding, a major secondary benefit of the cart appreciated by owners.
 Modern wheat varieties with a low straw to grain ratio, cut short and spread at harvest leave very little feed for stock, so concentrating the residue in heaps means the feed is more available.
 Chaff is also a good base for feedlot rations, baled from the heaps or otherwise moved to the stock.
-Tecfarm is considering ways to economically pick up and transport material using the cart towed by a tractor.

 Q. Operational mass and transport dimensions of the Carts?